-Senior Meetings [update with parent meeting info]: We host senior meetings early in the fall, where we discuss planning, applying, and paying for college.
+Senior Meetings: We host senior meetings early in the fall, where we discuss planning, applying, and paying for college.
 If you are a senior and have not met with your counselor yet, contact him or her!

 We highly recommend studying, and on this site draw heavily from, the Department of Education's Federal Student Aid site and CFNC.org's Pay section.
 Also, the Triangle Community Foundation has published a couple webinars on Financial Aid Basics and Applying for Scholarships.

 Before we get to financial aid, there is also overall financial literacy, or understanding how to manage your money.
 This is not only a vital part of paying for college, but also a real-world competency essential to sound and successful living.
-CFNC has a wonderful section on financial literacy found here, including this flyer.
+CFNC has a wonderful section on financial literacy found here, including an asynchronous course that enters you for a $500 scholarship.
 You can also explore any of these helpful sites: MappingYourFuture.org, MyMoney.gov, and PracticalMoneySkills.com.